ISAAC H. CLOTHIER PROFESSOR OF HISTORY AND INTERNATIONAL RELATIONS

-"Red and White: Conversations wtih Moritz Mebel."
+"A Life on the Left: Moritz Mebel's Journey Through the Twentieth Century."
 The Carl Beck Papers in Russian and East European Studies (2007).

 Special Issue of Russian Studies in History, vol. 43, nos.
 1 and 2, (2004).
 Selected recent articles by Russian historians on Russian-Jewish history.
 Also wrote introduction.

 Labor, Thought and Society in Russia and the Soviet Union: Essays Presented to Professor Reginald E. Zelnik by his Students and Colleagues.
 Edited with Gerald Surh.
 Special Issue of Russian History/Histoire Russe, Vol. 23, Pts.
 1-4 (1996).